If you haven’t explored a snow-covered MacGregor Point Provincial Park, you don’t know what you’re missing!

 We also have a large ice pad for outdoor hockey enthusiasts, so as to not interfere with skating on the ice trail.

-The single track-set Deer Run Trail (8km) suits both novice and family-level cross-country skiers.
+Try cross-country skiing on some of our family-friendly trails!
+The single track-set Deer Run Trail (4.6 km) and Tomsett Trail (5.9 km) suit both novice and family-level cross-country skiers.
 This trail network gently winds through upland hardwood forest and wetland areas.

 - skating trail

 Daily vehicle permits are available on a first come first served basis upon arrival.

 Maps are provided to help find your way to the trails.
 You can also find our winter trail map here.

 8. Can I rent skates / skis / snowshoes?